• Skip to primary navigation

 How to store

 Once completely cool, store them in an air-tight container for up to 5 days at room temperature.
 Separate the layers of cookies with either wax or parchment paper to prevent them from sticking together.
-You will notice that when they are freshly baked, they are slightly crispy on the outside.
-After a few days, they lose this texture and become soft and chewy throughout.
+You will notice that they are slightly crispy on the outside when freshly baked.
+After a few days, they lose this texture and become soft and chewy.

 Can these cookies be frozen?